cn-mm/BioNLP/README.md

 5. **BERT:**
 Training Accuracy - 0.99	Validation Accuracy - 0.97

-> All code was written in colab notebooks, to run the notebooks, simply open them in colab and change notebook settings to GPU for faster training.
+All code was written in colab notebooks, to run the notebooks, simply open them in colab and change notebook settings to GPU for faster training.
+Instructions to run are provided in the notebooks.

+---

+## References:
+1. Jeffrey Pennington, Richard Socher, and Christopher D. Manning.
+2014.
+GloVe: Global Vectors for Word Representation.
+2. Devlin, Jacob and Chang, Ming-Wei and Lee, Kenton and Toutanova, Kristina 2018.
+BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding. arXiv preprint arXiv:1810.04805
+3. Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N Gomez, Lukasz Kaiser, and Illia Polosukhin.
+2017.
+Attention is all you need.
+In Advances in Neural Information Processing Systems, pages 6000–6010.
+4. Martin Müller, Marcel Salaté, Per E Kummervold.
+"COVID-Twitter-BERT: A Natural Language Processing Model to Analyse COVID-19 Content on Twitter" arXiv preprint arXiv:2005.07503 (2020).